CONTACT

 thousand tons annually

-*Calculated based on the renewable portion of available generating capacity starting during the month after delivery for plants delivered in FY2021 and FY2022.
+*Calculated based on the renewable portion of available generating capacity starting during the month after delivery for plants delivered from FY2021 to FY2025.

-(4 Energy from Waste plants, 1 sewage sludge incineration power plant, 10 biomass power plants)
+(Eight Energy from Waste plants, two sewage sludge incineration power plant, 24 biomass and other power plants)

 In-house CO2 emissions reduction targets